greenelab/deep-review/sections/06_discussion.md

 a single neural network, but due to memory restrictions they randomly partitioned genes into two halves and analyzed each separately.
-In other cases, researchers limited the size of their neural network [@tag:Wang2016_protein_contact @tag:Gomezb2016_automatic].
-Some have also chosen to use slower CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].
+In other cases, researchers limited the size of their neural network [@tag:Wang2016_protein_contact] or the total number of training instances [@tag:Gomezb2016_automatic].
+Some have also chosen to use CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].

-While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances can occur quickly enough to keep up with the growing amount of available biological data or increasing network sizes.
+While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances can occur quickly enough to keep up with the growing amount of available biological data or increasing network complexity.
 Much has been done to minimize the memory requirements of neural networks [@tag:CudNN
 @tag:Caruana2014_need @tag:Gupta2015_prec @tag:Bengio2015_prec
 @tag:Sa2015_buckwild @tag:Chen2015_hashing @tag:Hubara2016_qnn], but there is
-also growing interest in specialized hardware, such as field-programmable gate arrays (FPGAs) [@tag:Edwards2015_growing_pains @tag:Lacey2016_dl_fpga] and application-specific integrated circuits (ASICs).
+also growing interest in specialized hardware, such as field-programmable gate arrays (FPGAs) [@tag:Edwards2015_growing_pains @tag:Lacey2016_dl_fpga] and application-specific integrated circuits (ASICs) [@arxiv:1704.04760].
 Specialized hardware promises improvements in deep learning at reduced time, energy, and memory [@tag:Edwards2015_growing_pains].
-Obviously, there is as yet less software available for such highly specialized hardware [@tag:Lacey2016_dl_fpga], and it could be a difficult investment for those not solely interested in deep learning.
+Obviously, there is less software available for such highly specialized hardware [@tag:Lacey2016_dl_fpga], and it could be a difficult investment for those not solely interested in deep learning.
 However, it is likely that such options will find increased support as they become a more popular platform for deep learning and general computation.

-Distributed computing is a general solution to intense computational requirements, and has enabled many large-scale deep learning efforts.
-Early approaches to distributed computation [@tag:Mapreduce @tag:Graphlab] were not suitable for deep learning [@tag:Dean2012_nips_downpour], but much progress has been made.
+Distributed computing is a general solution to intense computational requirements and has enabled many large-scale deep learning efforts.
+Some types of distributed computation [@tag:Mapreduce @tag:Graphlab] are not suitable for deep learning [@tag:Dean2012_nips_downpour], but much progress has been made.
 There now exist a number of algorithms [@tag:Dean2012_nips_downpour
 @tag:Dogwild @tag:Sa2015_buckwild], tools [@tag:Moritz2015_sparknet